DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

 I found this challenge very interesting.
-It did take me a good amount of time to finished it as I was trying to familiarize myself with DataDog.
-I felt that this is as much as takehome challenge as training for DataDog Solution Engineer as you learn so much of what dataDog is.
+It did take me a good amount of time to finish it, as I was trying to familiriaze myself with DataDog.
+I felt that this is as much of a takehome challenge as training for DataDog Solution Engineer as you learn so much of what dataDog is.

 ##  Prerequisites - Setup the environment

-Following instructions from Hiring exercise I set up  virtual environment with Vagrant on my computer.
-It was my first experience with vagrant so I use my time to learn about Vagrant from their introduction page on vagrantup.com.
+Following instructions from the hiring exercise, I set up Virtual Environment with Vagrant on my computer.
+It was my first experience with Vagrant so I used my time to learn about Vagrant from their introduction page on vagrantup.com.
 After that I opened Datadog account using “Datadog Recruiting Candidate” .
-After signing up, I used plenty of time to familiarize myself with product before continuing with challenge.
+After signing up, I took plenty of time to familiarize myself with product before continuing with challenge.

 ## Collecting Metrics:

 First task was to add tags in the Agent config file.
-I used couple of tags for the purposes of the training such as app:frontend; app:intake; role:database; role:webserver.
-Screenshot was taken by accessing on Datadog website Infrastructure-HostMap and clicking on agents.
+I used a couple of tags for the purposes of the training such as app:frontend; app:intake; role:database; role:webserver.
+Screenshot was taken by accesing on Datadog website Infrastructure-HostMap and clicking on agents.
 Following the instructions I took a screenshot :

 <img width="1263" alt="screen shot 2018-08-05 at 1 16 08 pm" src="https://user-images.githubusercontent.com/33996832/43689587-c9043c80-98b1-11e8-8625-209863340c3a.png">

 ## Database Integration

 After initially struggling with Mongo; I decided to install MySQL in the VE.
-Also I follow the examples how to integrate MySQL on Datadog.
-Also Configuration file needed to be updated as well.
-Screenshot was taken by accessing DataDog website Dashboards-Dasboard List and clicking on MySQL-Overview:
+I followed the examples how to integrate MySQL on Datadog; the configuration file needed to be updated as well.
+A screenshot was taken by accessing DataDog website Dashboards-Dasboard List and clicking on MySQL-Overview:

 <img width="1291" alt="screen shot 2018-08-05 at 1 20 05 pm" src="https://user-images.githubusercontent.com/33996832/43689630-5f5eea0e-98b2-11e8-8038-4f909da36c3f.png">

 ## Creating a custom Agent check

-Last part of collecting metrics was to submits a metric named my_metric with a random value between 0 and 1000 and also change your check's collection interval so that it only submits the metric once every 45 seconds.
-After I creating a new file in Python I capture of process and code in following screenshots:
+The last part of collecting metrics was to submits a metric named my_metric with a random value between 0 and 1000 and also change your check's collection interval so that it only submits the metric once every 45 seconds.
+After creating a new file in Python, I captured the process and code in following screenshots:

 <img width="711" alt="screen shot 2018-08-02 at 11 18 09 am" src="https://user-images.githubusercontent.com/33996832/43683234-7ce8802e-983c-11e8-8307-9ae8eb2407fc.png">